 Unless we’ve agreed on non-disclosure, I’ll usually add your company logo to my website and portfolio.

 Once I’ve completed your work, I’ll also ask for a testimonial.
 Your review of my service is extremely important, as it helps me build trust with people who don’t yet know me.
-I’d really appreciate your help!
-Doing this will also get you £5 off on your next flat-rate order.
+I’d really appreciate your help with this.

 I believe in hitting deadlines, but I can only do this with your help.
 So, I can’t be responsible for a missed deadline if you have been late with a down payment, slow to supply materials or not provided feedback to agreed timescales.